gedw99/goPocJsonSchemaForm/README.md

 ## Look and Feel

-The UI Look and feel is easily changable using the standard HTMX, golang strictrue as seen in this repo.
+The UI Look and feel is easily changable.

+Layout, using the standard goalng HTMX structure as seen in this repo, where you have a layout and page architypes.

-For example, UIKIT works fine with 2 javascript head imports. https://getuikit.com/docs/installation#download
+Look, for example, UIKIT works fine with 2 javascript head imports. https://getuikit.com/docs/installation#download

 ## Status